PCOS & other ovarian cysts

 Insulin resistance and easy weight gain

-According to the Cleveland Clinic, women with PCOS do not produce normal insulin levels.
+According to the Cleveland Clinic, women with PCOS do not produce normal amounts of insulin.
 “Many women who have PCOS also have insulin resistance, which happens when the body has difficulty pulling glucose from the bloodstream and converting it to energy.
 Therefore, the body needs to produce more insulin in attempt to maintain a normal blood sugar level.
 Over time, the body begins to overproduce insulin to keep blood sugar level normal.”
 Insulin resistance may then, in turn, lead to obesity.
 All together, the connection between PCOS and insulin resistance can lead to a frustrating cycle where, as a woman gains weight, her PCOS symptoms can become more severe.

 Infertility